Beyond the fourth dimension

 Fig. 9.2: An orthographic projection of the 421 polytope in 3-D space, now with all the edges represented.
 This model is laser-engraved in glass.

-This was presented to me by one of my students, Jose Martinez.
+This was a present from one of my students, Jose Martinez.

 Diagram III: Print on my door: The orthographic projection of the 8-dimensional 421 polytope onto the Coxeter plane where its projection has maximal symmetry.
 This 2-D projection highlights even more the concentration of vertices towards the centre.